Max-infinitely divisible models and inference for spatial extremes: Introduction

 \section{Introduction}

-Max-stable processes have emerged as useful models for spatial extremes \citep{Davison.etal.2012,Davison.etal:2018}.
+Spatial extreme-value analysis for georeferenced observations in environmental or climatological studies aims at producing statistical inferences and predictions for events in the tail of the distribution, potentially much more extreme than the observed events, while appropriately taking into account their spatial dependence structure \citep[see, e.g.,][]{Reich.Shaby:2012a,Huser.Davison.2014}.
+In this context, max-stable processes have emerged as useful models for spatial extremes \citep{Davison.etal.2012,Davison.etal:2019}.
 Thanks to their asymptotic characterization for spatial block maxima, max-stable processes are usually fitted to maxima observed over temporal blocks at a given set of locations.
-In practice, the choice of a suitable block size implies a bias-variance trade-off: larger blocks typically yield a better representation of the data's tail properties, but also mean that fewer maxima are available for fitting, thus inflating the estimation uncertainty.
+In practice, the choice of a suitable block size depends on practical aspects, such as the presence of natural cycles (e.g., seasonal components), the frequency of observations and the temporal dependence strength.
+Statistically, this implies a bias-variance trade-off: larger blocks typically yield a better representation of the data's tail properties, but also mean that fewer maxima are available for {inference}, thus inflating the estimation uncertainty.
 Therefore, we always need to choose a finite, and often relatively small, block size, which casts doubts on the validity of the max-stability assumption in practice.
-Empirical studies on environmental extremes have indeed revealed that the max-stability assumption arising asymptotically is often violated at finite levels, and that the spatial dependence strength is often weakening as events become more extreme \citep{Huser.etal:2017,Huser.Wadsworth:2018}.
-To illustrate the limitations of max-stable models in a sub-asymptotic setting, Figure~\ref{fig:extcoefWinds} shows empirical extremal coefficients for the Dutch wind speed dataset analyzed in \S\ref{sec:application}, calculated over daily, weekly and monthly blocks.
-The $D$-variate extremal coefficient $\theta_D(z)\in[1,D]$ (here with $D=30$), defined in \eqref{eq:extrcoefmaxid} , reflects the equivalent number of independent variables at level $z$, and by max-stability $\theta_D(z)\equiv\theta_D$.
+A fast growing body of empirical studies on environmental extremes in the literature has indeed revealed that the max-stability assumption arising asymptotically is often violated at finite levels \citep{Bopp.al.2020}, and that the spatial dependence strength is often weakening as events become more extreme \citep[see, e.g.,][]{Huser.etal:2017,Tawn.al.2018,Huser.Wadsworth:2019,Bacro.al.2019,CastroCamilo.Huser:2019,CastroCamilo.al.2020}.
+In particular, when data are asymptotically independent, maxima become ultimately independent at the highest levels, requiring specialized models capturing the rate of decay towards independence.

+To illustrate this phenomenon with real data, consider the following intuitive dependence summary.
+Let $\bm Z=(Z_1,\ldots,Z_D)^{\rm T}$ be a $D$-dimension random vector with joint distribution $F$, assumed to be continuous for simplicity, with marginal distributions $F_1,\ldots,F_D$.
+We define the level-dependent coefficient $\theta_D(u)$, for probability level $u\in(0,1)$, as